 So you’re thinking of heading to Sarajevo eh?
 Or maybe you’ve booked flights to Bosnia already, and now you’re wondering where you should stay.
 Well, if you looking for a quick guide on the best Sarajevo hostels, you’ve come to the right place.

-That was hostels, with an ‘S’ between the O and T. Sure hostels are OK, but Sarajevo hostels are some of the best I’ve stayed in and so I would thoroughly recommend looking into this form of budget accommodation when visiting the Bosnian capital.
+That was hostels, with an ‘S’ between the O and T. Sure hostels are OK, but Sarajevo hostels are some of the best I’ve stayed in and so I would thoroughly recommend looking into this form of budget accommodation when visiting the Bosnian capital and other options like the therme schwarzwald hotel, which is a great place to stay too.

 Sarajevo Hostel #1 –> Franz Ferdinand Hostel